sebastianduchene/NELSI/README.md

 Hasegawa, M., Kishino, H., & Yano, T. A. (1989).
 Estimation of branching dates among primates by molecular clocks of nuclear DNA which slowed down in Hominoidea. *Journal of Human Evolution*, 18(5), 461-476.

 Ho, S. Y., Phillips, M. J., Drummond, A. J., & Cooper, A. (2005).
-Accuracy of rate estimation using relaxed-clock models with a critical focus on the early metazoan radiation.
-Molecular Biology and Evolution, 22(5), 1355-1363.
+Accuracy of rate estimation using relaxed-clock models with a critical focus on the early metazoan radiation. *Molecular Biology and Evolution*, 22(5), 1355-1363.

 Lepage, T., Bryant, D., Philippe, H., & Lartillot, N. (2007).
 A general comparison of relaxed molecular clock models. *Molecular Biology and Evolution*, 24(12), 2669-2680.